Dog Sign Langauge: Top 10 Hand Signals for Dogs

 What are some common dog sign language commands or signals?

-Dogs of all breeds and ages can learn dog sign language, but it may be particularly useful for breeds prone to hearing problems or for puppies during training.
+Dogs of all breeds and ages, so long as they can see, can learn dog sign language, but it may be particularly useful for breeds prone to hearing problems or for puppies during training.

 Written by